FelipeGuerra5/logseq/pages/webideas.md

 		  logseq.order-list-type:: number
 		- Click and drag tasks from the tasks panel to the block area logseq.order-list-type:: number
-		- click and drag tasks in the calendar. logseq.order-list-type:: number
+		- Click and drag tasks in the calendar. logseq.order-list-type:: number
 		- logseq.order-list-type:: number
 		- logseq.order-list-type:: number